gvstaov/gvstaov/README.md

   # **ABOUT ME**
 </div>

-- *:godmode: Welcome to my profile!*
-- :adult:	*My name is Gustavo and i have 24 years old and currently pursuing a degree in software engineering.*
+🥷 *My name is Gustavo and i have 24 years old and currently pursuing a degree in software engineering.*
-- :space_invader:	*I like hardware, gaming, and coding.*

   <!-- Social Links -->
 <div align="center">